AloXado320/sm64_isabelle64_old/README.md

 ## GCC Build

-There's also a gcc build option, first run `make clean` if you already build with IDO, then run `make COMPILER=gcc`.
+There's also a gcc build option, first run `make clean` if you already build using IDO, then run `make COMPILER=gcc`.

 Beware that gcc rom won't work on PJ64 1.6, but it will work on PJ64 2.x and Mupen64.